JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

   An example for performing a really simply repartitioning strategy would be to create a sequences of random train/validation partitions of some given data.
-The following code snippet computes 3 partitions/folds for such a strategy on a random toy data-vector ``y`` that has 5 observations in it.
+The following code snippet computes 3 partitions (which are also often referred to as *folds*) for such a strategy on a random toy data-vector ``y`` that has 5 observations in it.

   .. code-block:: jlcon